CyberPanther232/saltvault/ReadMe.md

 - Secure Storage: Encrypted entries are stored in an SQLite database (configurable path).
 - Simple, self-hostable architecture: Docker Compose or local Python execution supported.

-(Deprecated or removed features such as a dedicated dark theme, built-in password generator, password strength meter, and named importers for specific third-party tools have been removed from this README because they are not present in the current codebase.)

 ---

 ## Quick Start